 The anime Darker than Black fits this rather neatly, having a mysterious event which opened two mystical singularities known as "Heaven's Gate" and "Hell's Gate" — in South America and Tokyo, respectively — resulting in people from around the world being transformed into either Contractors (those with special powers who are stripped of their emotions/morality although, that turns out to be much more complicated) or Dolls (people left almost completely non-sapient who are used as living tracking devices), and the atmosphere around the earth being replaced by an Alien Sky that cut off Earth from the rest of the universe.

 NEEDLESS has a WWIII level event causing a 'black spot'.
 Many of the people within this area have superhuman powers.
-Late in the anime, it's revealed that originally there existed a Crystal Dragon Jesus Figure existed previously within the area and his death caused the powers to spread throughout the black spot.
+Late in the anime, it's revealed that originally a Crystal Dragon Jesus Figure existed within the area and his death caused the powers to spread throughout the black spot.

 Calumon from Digimon Tamers is something of a sentient version of this.
 It's hinted throughout the series that he's the power of digivolution incarnate, with reactions and shows of power from him whenever the Tamers' digimon needed to evolve.
 Calumon is then captured by one of the Digimon Sovereign, and after being rescued and his captor beat around by one of his peers (as well as the Tamers), he fully 'awakens' and summons an army of Digimon to warp them all to Mega-level in order to fight the D-Reaper.

 In the Tiger & Bunny universe, people started developing or being born with many and varied superpowers about forty-five years before the time the show's set in.
 No one is quite sure why this happened — they just roll with it.